Zilliqa/ZIP/zips/zip-3.md

 #### Step 6 - Verifier performs regular checks

 The Verifier accesses the list of SSNs in the smart contract.
 For each active SSN, it performs the storage and API servicing checks at periodic intervals.
-The result of each check is recorded by the Verifier thru calling the `update_ssn_liveness` transition in the smart contract.
+The result of each check is recorded by the Verifier by calling the `update_ssn_liveness` transition in the smart contract.
 If the check is successful, the transition updates (i.e., increments) the `alive_status` information for the SSN in the `ssnlist` table.

 #### Step 7 - Verifier distributes rewards